 If you have groceries delivered to your door, ask them to leave them outside your house or in a designated area for you to get them.

 Nominate a single member of the household to venture out to get essential supplies of food and medicine.
+When you do go shopping, ensure you maintain social distancing and wear a face mask as a precaution.

 Regularly wash your hands with soap and water.